 NH space-grant funded student interns have recently expanded the exhibits to include a laser transmitter beam and shake table in the Mars/LRO exhibit.

 Community events include Aerospacefest, an annual festival of exhibits and activities related to space and aeronautics, and monthly Sky Watches, co-hosted with the New Hampshire Astronomical Society.
 And the first Friday of each month is Superstellar Friday, with guest speakers on current science topics.

 Summer programs include on-site science camps for a wide range of student age and interests.
 During the school year, a NHSGC-supported student intern worked with middle- school students on a Lego Mindstorms after-school project.

-Student guests are also encouraged to "Apply to Fly..." which includes a scholarship to Space Camp in Huntsville, Alabama.
-Thus far, this scholarship fund created memory of Alex Higgins, has sent 41 students to the Huntsville, Ala., Space Camp.
+Student guests are also encouraged to apply for a scholarship to to Space Camp in Huntsville, Alabama.
+Thus far, this scholarship fund created memory of Alex Higgins, has sent 56 New Hampshire children and teens to camp.

 And they're living green -- they were recognized with an Energy Efficiency in State Government award for realizing a 34% reduction in energy consumption, largely by upgrading theater technology and installing LED cove lighting.
 Their new facility is designed to exceed environmental standards by 20%, making use of recycled materials and minimizing environmental impact.